• Skip to primary navigation

 You can find packaged boba pearls at Asian grocery stores, however they may contain additives and preservatives.
 There are also reports of unhealthy chemicals in tapioca pearls used at some bubble tea shops.
 Therefore, I have decided to make them (as well as boba tea) at home.

-The main ingredients are:
+The main ingredients for this recipe are:

 • tapioca starch/flour: make sure you buy tapioca flour from Vietnamese or Thai brands.
 The flour should be very fine and lightweight (like cornstarch).